Social Movement Studies

+In 2017 the journal was listed by Stefan Berger and Holger Nehrin, in their book The History of Social Movements in Global Perspective, as one of the "main academic journals" in the field of social movement studies, alongside Mobilization and the open access Interface: A Journal for and About Social Movements.

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Social & Behavioral Sciences, Social Sciences Citation Index, and Scopus.
 According to the Journal Citation Reports, the journal has a 2018 impact factor of 2.0.